 When common law or married spouses separate, one party may be obligated to pay spousal support (commonly referred to as “alimony” in the United States) to the other, depending on the roles assumed by the parties during the relationship and the party’s need for support.
-Click here for more information on spousal support.
+For more general information on spousal support, please refer to our spousal support page.

 In Ontario, the quantum (i.e. amount) and duration of support are regularly determined in accordance with the Spousal Support Advisory Guidelines (commonly referred to as the SSAGs).
 The SSAGs were developed in 2008 in an effort to make support orders more predictable and consistent.
 Spousal support is a constantly evolving area of family law that is often challenging to predict, however, the SSAGs have made it easier for payors and recipients to anticipate outcomes where entitlement to support is demonstrated.